-- A. CONTRACTOR will collaborate with the COUNTY'S contracted Administrative Service Organization (hereinafter "ASO") to complete authorization requests in line with COUNTY and DHCS policy. - B. CONTRACTOR shall have in place, and follow, written policies and procedures for completing requests for initial and continuing authorizations of services, as required by COUNTY guidance. - C. CONTRACTOR shall respond to ASO in a timely manner when consultation is necessary for ASO to make appropriate authorization determinations. - D. ASO shall provide CONTRACTOR with written notice of authorization determinations within the required timeframes. - E. CONTRACTOR shall alert ASO when an expedited authorization decision (no later than 72 hours) is necessary due to a client's specific needs and circumstances that could seriously jeopardize the client's life or health, or ability to attain, maintain, or regain maximum function.
+A. CONTRACTOR shall collaborate with COUNTY to complete authorization requests in line with COUNTY and DHCS policy.

+- B. CONTRACTOR shall have in place, and follow, written policies and procedures for completing requests for initial and continuing authorizations of services, as required by COUNTY guidance. - C. CONTRACTOR shall respond to COUNTY in a timely manner when consultation is necessary for COUNTY to make appropriate authorization determinations. - D. COUNTY shall provide CONTRACTOR with written notice of authorization determinations within the required timeframes. - E. CONTRACTOR shall alert COUNTY when an expedited authorization decision (no later than seventy-two (72) hours) is necessary due to a client's specific needs and circumstances that could seriously jeopardize the client's life or health, or ability to attain, maintain, or regain maximum function.

-REFERRAL AND INTAKE PROCESS
+13. REFERRAL AND INTAKE PROCESS

-- CONTRACTOR shall follow the referral and intake process as specified herein. - I. SMHS are an array of services offered to Medi-Cal beneficiaries who meet medical necessity and the criteria for access to SMHS.
+- A. CONTRACTOR shall follow the referral and intake process as specified herein. - I. SMHS are an array of services offered to Medi-Cal beneficiaries who meet medical necessity and the criteria for access to SMHS.
 Services shall be medically necessary and clinically appropriate to address the beneficiaries presenting condition.
 Interventions shall be: individualized, culturally competent and appropriate services, which are sensitive and responsive to cultural and gender differences and special needs; and, delivered without regard to race, religion, national origin, gender, physical disability, or sexual orientation.
 Beneficiaries shall receive services in accordance with their level of medical necessity and unique needs.
 Services shall be delivered within the least restrictive and most normative environment that is clinically appropriate.
-When appropriate, client shall be referred to the Full Service Partnership program. - II.
-CONTRACTOR shall adhere to the following criteria for access to SMHS per Department of Health Care Services (DHCS): - a.
-Pursuant to Welfare and Institutions Code section 14184.402(a), for individuals twenty-one (21) years of age or older, a service is "medically necessary" or a "medical necessity" when it is reasonable

-- and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain as set forth in Welfare and Institutions Code section 14059.5. - b.
+When appropriate, client shall be referred to the Full Service Partnerships (FSP) program. - II.
+CONTRACTOR shall adhere to the following criteria for access to SMHS per DHCS: - a.
+Pursuant to Welfare and Institutions Code section 14184.402(a), for individuals twenty-one (21) years of age or older, a service is "medically necessary" or a "medical necessity" when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain as set forth in Welfare and Institutions Code section 14059.5. - b.
 For individuals under twenty-one (21) years of age, a service is "medically necessary" or a "medical necessity" if the service meets the standards set forth in Section 1396d(r)(5) of Title 42 of the United States Code.
-This section requires provision of all Medicaidcoverable services necessary to correct or ameliorate a mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan. - c.
-Furthermore, federal guidance from the Centers for Medicare & Medicaid Services (CMS) makes it clear that mental health services need not be curative or restorative to ameliorate a mental health condition.
-Services that sustain, support, improve, or make more tolerable a mental health condition are considered to ameliorate the mental health condition, and are thus medically necessary and covered as Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services.
-Services provided to a beneficiary must be medically necessary and clinically appropriate to address the beneficiary's presenting condition.
+This section requires provision of all Medicaid-coverable services necessary to correct or ameliorate a mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan.